-1.4.
+Completed (Workforce Analysis Reports placed on FTCP webpage) 1.4.
 Line management analyze and identify shortages based upon the 2005 Workforce Analyses, and prioritize a list of key positions that should be filled to enhance safety based on current and anticipated missions.

-Lead Responsibility: FTC Panel Agents for NA, EM, NE, SC and EH and FTC Panel Chair for the roll-up

-Action for Closure: Prioritized list of key positions rolled up from NA, EM, NE, SC and EH
+Lead Responsibility: FTC Panel Agents for NA, EM, NE, SC and EH and FTC Panel Chair for the roll-up Prioritized list of key positions rolled up from NA, EM, Action for Closure: NE, SC and EH Due Date:

-Due Date: March 2006